azekillDIABLO/mila/README.md

 This is an API, so check the other files (api_help.lua, settings.lua) to start modding with it!
-The modpage also links to "compoments" that really adds mobs. (most of the informations here are subjects to bbig and irregular changes.
+The modpage also links to "compoments" that really adds mobs. (most of the informations here are subjects to big and irregular changes.
 I am trying to keep this file up-to-date)

 **COMING SOON :**
 	- natural spawns (W.I.P)